 It’s never easy losing a key player to a rival, especially when that individual was on course to become a club legend.
 Mats Hummels symbolised BVB‘s renaissance under Klopp so to join Bayern, the boogeyman, was a kick in the proverbial teeth.

-Hummels was there for their incredible back-to-back championship triumphs, subsequently announcing himself as one of Europe’s finest central defenders, before playing a pivotal role in reaching the 2013 European Cup final.
+Hummels was there for their incredible back-to-back championship triumphs, subsequently announcing himself as one of Europe’s finest central defenders, before playing a pivotal role in reaching the 2013 Champions League final.

 Bayern won that day and soon after purchased Mario Götze, Robert Lewandowski (on a Bosman) and Hummels.